Summer Vacation: How to Make the Most of Summer Break for Teens

 Does Volunteering Abroad Look Good on College Applications?

-Volunteering abroad looks good on college application and makes them stand out from the rest.
-Serve at a national park, write letters to other teens in Costa Rica to teach English or volunteer at a Head Start.
+Volunteering abroad looks good on college applications and helps students stand out from the rest.
+Serve at a national park, write letters to other teens in Costa Rica to teach English, help at art galleries, or volunteer at a Head Start.

 Colleges look for students with diverse qualities and skills.
 When a teen travels and volunteers abroad, it can demonstrate they’re a well-rounded person who’s passionate, motivated, and capable of stepping out of their comfort zone.